adams85/bundling/README.md

     dotnet add package Karambolo.AspNetCore.Bundling.EcmaScript

-Note: ES6 module bundling is built on [Esprima.NET](https://github.com/sebastienros/esprima-dotnet), which supports [language features](https://exploringjs.com/impatient-js/ch_new-javascript-features.html) up to ECMAScript 2021 currently.
-(For more details, refer to [this issue](https://github.com/sebastienros/esprima-dotnet/issues/330).)
+Note: ES6 module bundling is built on [Esprima.NET](https://github.com/sebastienros/esprima-dotnet), which supports [language features](https://exploringjs.com/impatient-js/ch_new-javascript-features.html) up to ECMAScript 2022 currently.
 If you want to utilize even newer features (or you just want to target an older JavaScript version), you may use TypeScript for down-level compilation.
 (See the [TypeScriptDemo sample](https://github.com/adams85/bundling/tree/master/samples/TypeScriptDemo).)

  ### Run-time mode